idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_model.md

 # How to run the model

+The neutronics only model can be ran with Griffin.

+Run it via:

+ `griffin-opt -i griffin_only.i`

-The model relies on the BlueCrab app, which incorporates the different required applications (Griffin, BISON, SAM).
+The multi-physics model relies on the BlueCrab app, which incorporates the different required applications (Griffin, BISON, SAM).

 Run it via: